Open Shortest Path First v2 (OSPF)¶

 0.0.0.0.
 All areas in the AS connect to the backbone through ABRs.

-A numeric value assigned to a link between networks, using by OSPF to calculate optimal paths to a destination.
+A numeric value assigned to a link between networks, used by OSPF to calculate optimal paths to a destination.
 Typically higher bandwidth or higher quality circuits will be assigned a low cost, while circuits that are undesirable will be given a high cost.
 OSPF will prefer to use a route when it has the lowest total cost from a source to a destination.

 - Designated Router (DR)